alissin/little-big-tips/_pattern-algorithm/singleton/README.md

 When the player airplane gets closer to the enemy, the attack starts!

 #### Problem description
-There are several enemies on this level and all of them needs to know where is the player airplane, check if it is close enough to start the attack.
+There are several enemies on this level and all of them need to know where is the player airplane and check if it is close enough to start the attack.

 #### Solution simplified concept
-It garantees a unique global instance of it and you can access it whenever you need, wherever you are.
+It garantees a unique global instance of it and we can access it whenever we need, wherever we are.
 Although singleton pattern is not likely recommended to big games, for simple ones, sometimes, it can worth.

 #### Solution suggestion
 In this case a singleton instance of a class will keep the reference of the player airplane, more specifically its position and the enemy can check the distance between then to start the attack.<br/>